CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/submission-history.md

 }
 ```

-### Delivered
+#### Delivered

-This response means the report was successfully delivered to all destinations.
+This response contains the "Delivered" value within the **overallStatus** field.
+This response means the report was successfully delivered to all destination(s) – in this case to the "New York Public Health Department" organization.
+Do note that this **destination** contains a **sentReprts** set.

 ```